Day 53, June 9 2016

 Buses 4 Elephant 1

 Coach 2 Catamaran 1

 Left Cuzco at eight this morning to go to the Sacred Valley of the Incas.
 A quick stop on the way to take these.

 We stopped at Pisaq, to see some Inca ruins, the agricultural steps were clear to see but the settlement had been destroyed by the Spanish.

 It took about an hour to drive along the length of the Sacred Valley, the valley lies between the towns of Pisaq and Ollantaytambo, and was at the spiritual and commercial heart of the Inca empire.
 A river runs the length of the valley, starting upstream of Cuzco, and continuing into the jungle before it merges with other Amazon tributaries.
 The valley is a patchwork of cultivated fields, one can see the locals tending their crops and their animals as we drove along.
 I also saw guinea pigs being roasted in special ovens, they are impaled on skewers and cooked in a large clay oven pot.
-This area is popular with Peruvians for holidays and the guinea pig is eaten on special occasions such as vacations.
+This area is popular with Peruvians for holidays and the guinea pig is eaten on special occasions.